 It’s easy to get lost with all these commands, but you don’t have to hurry.
 Go slow with these steps and take notes frequently.
-You might also bookmark this guide to Mac Terminal for other commands and help down the road as well as this article on customizing Terminal.
+You might also bookmark this guide to Mac Terminal for other commands and help down the road, as well as some tips for customizing Terminal.

 Although you might want to install common Mac apps at first, take a look at some lesser-known open source Mac apps and install them with Homebrew Cask too.